-But WordPress faces now some challenges which are actually a result of its success
+But WordPress now faces some challenges which are actually a result of its success:

 - People are more technically savvy and expect more as default.
 Figuring out the middle ground between those people and themselves, and between them and newbies, is a hard task.

 - People use it to build high profile sites which need to be able to scale, but WordPress code was never designed to handle the amount of data and traffic required for that.

 - Fashion in software development has changed, and being outdated means it is harder for people to contribute code, and it is harder to integrate WordPress into modern development workflow.

 Or maybe in other words, it is not that WordPress stopped being great, but more of the emergence of large niches of WordPress users for which the current WordPress offering is okay, but “meh”.

 calmPress mission statement